open-telemetry/oteps/text/trace/0173-messaging-semantic-conventions.md

 event-driven architectures.
 For Distributed Tracing to be useful across the entire scenario, having good observability for messaging or eventing operations is critical.
 To achieve this, OpenTelemetry must provide stable conventions and guidelines for instrumenting those operations.
+Popular messaging systems that should be supported include Kafka, RabbitMQ, Apache RocketMQ, Azure Event Hubs and Service Bus, Amazon SQS, SNS, and Kinesis.

 Bringing the existing experimental semantic conventions for messaging to a stable state is a crucial step for users and instrumentation authors, as it